Chuhaister: Behaviour

 In another tale, Chuhaister taught a good lesson to a master who had been unfair to his servant by letting a bear attack the master so that he lost all his clothes while running away.
 Another legend tells about a woman who could not conceive and came to Grandfather Chuhaister for help, so he gave her two daughters, but they could not live separately – one had no hands, and another was blind, so they helped each other out thus symbolizing both mental and physical work.
 Chuhaister could help a lost person to get out of the forest.

 Hutsuls believed that if a forest person sees a fire in a hut at night, he goes straight to it and calls: "Go, go, go!".
 But it is impossible to answer him, as well as to all spirits, because the answer connects the human world with the world of spirits; the answered forest person can "confuse" (that is, send him a disease) or strangle him.
 The forest man himself will go into the cradle and check whether there is enough water in the buckets with the sticks that are used to light the fire and stir the kulish.
-If he likes everything, then he will sit on a stump in front of the fire, saying "Oh, I'll warm up here ...", and will ask various questions to sleeping people, for example, "Hey, are you sleeping?", Again, you don't need to answer them.
+If he likes everything, then he will sit on a stump in front of the fire, saying "Oh, I'll warm up here...", and will ask various questions to sleeping people, for example, "Hey, are you sleeping?", Again, you don't need to answer them.
 If he doesn't like something, he can start scaring the herd, hitting with hail.
-If there was no water supply in the house, the Chuhaister could take the child with him (S.G.
-Pushyk suggests that in order to protect him from a possible fire).
+If there was no water supply in the house, the Chuhaister could take the child with him (S. G. Pushyk suggests that in order to protect him from a possible fire).

+Cultural references

+Chuhaister also took his place in works of art based on Ukrainian folklore.

+Legends about Chuhaister are known only in the Ukrainian Carpathian Mountains, they are most widespread in the Hutsul region.